 Support: The treasurer reports to the Agency manager.
 The SOWI Headquarters maintains all financial records and can provide assistance upon request.
-All monthly financial statements are provided on the Agency log in page on the SOWI website.

 Benefits to Volunteer: Serving as treasurer for an Agency allows opportunities for developing marketable job skills, creating personal and professional relationships, directing your own volunteer time, making a tangible difference in the lives of individuals with intellectual disabilities, and more.